MartinoMensio/martinomensio.github.io/index.md

 Then I switched to United Kingdom where at the moment I am working as Research Assistant in the [Knowledge Media Institute](http://kmi.open.ac.uk/) part of The Open University.
 [See more here about the research topics I am working on.](/kmi/)

-In October I will be starting my PhD at The Open University.
+On the first of October started my PhD at The Open University.

 ## Other interests